 How long have you been out of the dating pool?
 Long enough to fear jumping back in?
 Some people love dating…many do not.
 Although you may feel ready for a new relationship, you may simultaneously dread the thought of dating (we don’t blame you).

 14. Your next relationship might not “get it”

 We receive a lot of email from people who are dating while grieving and who are dating someone who is grieving.
 Our anecdotal impression – it takes a special girlfriend/boyfriend to (1) understand death does not end a relationship, (2) allow the deceased’s memory into their life, and (3) understand that you can love a person in the present, while continuing to cherish a significant other who has died.

 15. They were your co-parent

 Parenting is hard; being a single parent is harder; being the single parent of grieving children is one of the hardest.
-When your co-parent has died, all responsibility falls on you to keep your children safe, clothed, and loved.
+When your co-parent has died, all responsibility falls on you to keep your children safe, clothed and loved.
 Parenting is difficult after a death for a hundred reasons, including #’s 16, 17,& 18.

 16. You have to watch your kids miss out

-Every time a milestone happens – father/daughter dances; mother/daughter sleepovers; proms; weddings; drivers licenses – you have to live with the knowledge that your child’s excitement may be somewhat temperes by grief over the absence of one of their parents.
+Every time a milestone happens – father/daughter dances; mother/daughter sleepovers; proms; weddings; drivers licenses – you have to live with the knowledge that your child’s excitement may be somewhat tempered by grief over the absence of one of their parents.

 17. You are the keeper of your loved one’s memory and family history